AriFordsham/GHCWiki/sebastian-and-simon.md

   - SG bets a smart `CoreMap` would do
 - Maybe pattern-match check typed TH quotations?
 SG doesn't think this is a good idea, because they might not even end up in that form in spliced code.
 - Can we check if a clause is uniform?
 E.g. can be moved around (more or less) freely, up or down.
-  - I think we can, either by comparing the Covered set after having moved a clause up
-  - ... or probably better: Try moving up the clause and see if its new Covered set has a non-empty intersection (e.g. overlaps) with the clause that was previously there.
+  - I think we can, by trying to move up the clause and see if its new Covered set has a non-empty intersection (e.g. overlaps) with the clause that was previously there.
 Example:
     ```haskell
     data T = A | B | C
     f (Just False) = ()